hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 {{< column >}}

 I joined the excavation team of Fudan University and helped the excavation of a neolithic site (Bajiabang Culture Period) in Shenjiali, Xiaoshan, Hangzhou, Zhejiang, China.
 The excavation started in July 2023.
-This is my story there.

  - [PDF: My Excavation Log](https://hellenshengfy.github.io/xiaoshan.pdf)